mrhanting/imperialgmod/README.md

 ### January 20th, 2016
 * Fixed warns jumping from 1 to 3
+* Changed jobs that can raid (like thief, underground) to gray to avoid confusion.

 ### January 19th, 2016
 * Disallowed clientside scripts in settings.lua